Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 When behaviors repeat with consistent cues, they become automatic loops.

-Alcohol can easily attach itself to these loops.
+Alcohol is incredibly effective at attaching itself to these loops.

 For many gray area drinkers, alcohol isn’t about craving.